Size of Sets with Small Sensitivity: a Generalization of Simon's Lemma: Smallest Irreducible Subgraphs

-In the induction step we assume the result holds for all $n' < n$, and prove it for $n$.
-Suppose that each of $(n-2)$-subcubes of $Q_n$ contains at least one of vertices of $G$, then $G\cap G_0$ and $G \cap G_1$ are irreducible.
-The minimum degrees of $G\cap G_0$ and $G \cap G_1$ are at least $d-1$, since each vertex of $G\cap G_0$ can have at most one neighbour in $G_1$ (and conversely).
-By applying the inductive assumption to cubes $G_0$ and $G_1$, we obtain that
+Inductive step.
+First suppose that each $(n-2)$-subcube of $Q_n$ contains at least one vertex of $G$, then $G\cap Q_0$ and $G \cap Q_1$ are irreducible.
+The minimum degrees of $G\cap Q_0$ and $G \cap Q_1$ are at least $d-1$, since each vertex of $G\cap Q_0$ can have at most one neighbour in $Q_1$ (and conversely).
+By applying the inductive assumption to the cubes $Q_0$ and $Q_1$, we obtain that

 Now suppose that there is some $(n-2)$-subcube without vertices of $G$.
-WLOG assume it is $G_{00}$, i.e. $G \cap G_{00} = \varnothing$.
+WLOG assume it is $Q_{00}$, i.e. $G \cap Q_{00} = \varnothing$.
 We prove two lemmas.